AmericanSquid/LoveBox/README.md

 ```
 /public
     /index.html   # Main HTML file with the structure and content.
-    /style.css   # CSS file for styling the Love Box.
+    /style.css    # CSS file for styling the LoveBox UI.
     /app.js       # JavaScript file with app logic for box interaction.
+Dockerfile        # Defines instructions to containerize the app.
+README.md         # This file with app instructions.
+package-lock.json # Auto-generated file that locks the dependencies.
+package.json      # Lists project dependencies and scripts.
 server.js         # Server file to run the backend (Express server).
-README.md       # This file with app instructions.
 ```

 ### License: